ayushisensharma/Fiscal-Multiplier-India-Pre-Post-Covid/README.md

 The study investigates whether changes in **Government Final Consumption Expenditure (GFCE)** translated into changes in **Real GDP growth**, and whether this relationship changed during the post-COVID period.

-The analysis combines empirical time-series methods (VAR, Granger causality, impulse response functions) with the **IS-LM framework** to understand the transmission of fiscal policy in the Indian economy.
+The analysis uses empirical time-series methods (VAR, Granger causality, impulse response functions) to understand the transmission of fiscal policy in the Indian economy.

 ---